Elisabeth Brooke, Marchioness of Northampton

 A medallion of Elizabeth Brooke, sister-in-law of Katherine Parr.

 Elisabeth Brooke (25 June 1526 – 2 April 1565) was an English courtier and noblewoman.
 She was the eldest daughter of George Brooke, 9th Baron Cobham of Kent and Anne Braye.
 Her relationship with William Parr, 1st Marquess of Northampton, Katherine Parr's brother, would shape the politics of England for many years to come.
-As the Marchioness of Northampton, Elisabeth performed much of a queen’s role during the reign of Edward VI.
+As the Marchioness of Northampton, Elisabeth performed much of a queen's role during the reign of Edward VI.
 Her husband was instrumental in putting Lady Jane Grey on the throne.
 When Mary I was proclaimed queen, she imprisoned the Marquess in the Tower and stripped him of all his titles.
 Her first cousin, Thomas Wyatt the Younger, was the leader of a rebellion against Queen Mary known as Wyatt's Rebellion.
-In the reign of Elizabeth, she became one of the most influential courtiers again.
+In the reign of Elizabeth I, she became one of the most influential courtiers again.

 Elisabeth was described as vivacious, kind and one of the most beautiful women at court.

 At the court of Henry

 Elisabeth Brooke, daughter of George Brooke, 9th Baron Cobham, was around fourteen years old when she arrived at court as a maid-of-honour to Queen Katherine Howard.
 Her aunt and namesake, Elizabeth Brooke, was notorious as her husband, Sir Thomas Wyatt, had left her after he discovered her adultery.
 The day after Katherine Howard was condemned to death for adultery, the Imperial ambassador wrote that Henry was paying particular attention to the elder Elizabeth Brooke, and that 'she had wit enough to do as badly as the others if she wished.'
 She was thought to be a possible candidate for wife number six.

-Her lover, William Parr, had been a close friend of Henry VIII’s illegitimate son, Henry Fitzroy, Duke of Richmond.
-William then began an affair with Elisabeth's maternal aunt, Dorothy Bray (Braye).
+Her lover, William Parr, had been a close friend of Henry VIII's illegitimate son, Henry Fitzroy, Duke of Richmond.
+William then began an affair with Elisabeth's maternal aunt, Dorothy Bray Baroness Chandos.
 His wife, Anne, then left court and had an illegitimate child by another man in 1541.

 Elisabeth became involved with Parr around the time that the King chose William's sister, Katherine, to be his sixth wife, and the relationship quickly became common knowledge.
 As the brother-in-law of the King, he was in favour at court.

 Despite the annulment of four of King Henry's marriages, divorce was still not possible for the average person.
 A man could divorce a wife if she was found to be adulteress, as William Parr's first wife Anne Bourchier was found, and he did legally cast her aside through an act of parliament in 1543; the act declared Anne's children to be bastards.
 However, the law prevented him from remarrying.